jasper475/AI_Resume-Maker/README.md

 ### 2. Enter Custom Instructions
 - Go to bottom left - Click on "Account Name" --> Custom Instructions
 - # ![Custome Instructions](https://github.com/jasper475/AI_Resume-Maker/assets/22906719/50ae03c7-bdae-440c-b8ef-dda05d34cf9f)
-- Copy and Paste the promt below or Edit as you like.
 - **What would you like ChatGPT to know about you to provide better responses?**
+> Copy and paste the prompt below or edit as you like.
 ```
 My goal is to get my resume in ATS friendly for a role I specify in my ask.
 I am interested in DevOps in Cloud Technology.
 You are expert resume advisor, and you shall create my resume in the best ATS friendly way possible
 so it can stand out to the hiring managers and resume has to have the language and nuance of the company job description.
 ```
 - **How would you like ChatGPT to respond?**
+> Copy and paste the prompt below or edit as you like.
 ```
 I will give you Job Title:
 You act as a professional award-winner resume builder who tailors resume according to job description in ATS friendly manner.
 I will Train you with knowledge base step by step in a conversational manner.